 As long as you're openly talking with your partner, the problems that naturally arise shouldn't feel like big mysteries.
 But if you do feel dumbfounded and your other half has gone silent, there may be a chance of contempt.
 "Contempt is a unique issue in a relationship because it is generally rooted in unexpressed anger that festers and grows into seething disdain," Dr. Walfish notes.
 Clearly this is not a fun aspect of love, but it's something to be aware of as you give your heart to someone else.

-Pour yourself a glass of wine, because we're asking Dr. Fran to describe what to do next.
+Pour yourself a glass of wine, because we're asking Dr. Walfish to help us spot the signs of contempt and what to do about it.

-"It's when there's distancing or pulling away without explanation," Dr. Fran says, also noting the above warning signs of a decrease in sex and a lack of communication.
+"It's when there's distancing or pulling away without explanation," Dr. Walfish says, who also notes the above warning signs of a decrease in sex and a lack of communication.
 "Distancing, in a way, is worse than ghosting because a partner is physically there but emotionally not present."

 Use universal statements: "Using phrases like 'you always' or 'you never' to your partner raises their defenses because it focuses on what's wrong with them," she says.
 "Instead, use 'I' statements that focus on how you feel without blaming or accusing your partner."

 Listen: "During intense disagreements, people tend to interrupt or think about their responses while their partners are talking," Dr. Walfish notes.
 "Instead, listen intently without interrupting, and try to understand and empathize with your partner's feelings."

 Validate your partner's feelings: "Everyone is entitled to their own feelings, so do your best not to criticize, judge, belittle your partner, or minimize the importance of their feelings," she continues.
 "When a person's negative feelings are not validated, it will likely create a barrier in the relationship."